skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

 You created assets and participants within the Composer Playground.
-Additionally, I hope you also wrote down the various ID numbers.
+Additionally, I you wrote down the various ID numbers.
 We are going to need them throughout the lab.